contract-ace/smartace/tutorials/1_installation.md

 To verify your installation run `./scripts/soltest.sh --no-smt --no-ipc` from the root directory.

-### (Optional) Additional Dependancies
+### (Optional) Additional Dependencies

 SmartACE supports many flavours of program analysis.
-Certain modes of analysis have additional dependancies, as listed below:
+Certain modes of analysis have additional dependencies, as listed below:

   * **Model Checking**: the latest version of [Seahorn](https://github.com/seahorn/seahorn)